Updated and corrected, July 24, 2022

 If you ever want to talk to me, you know where I live.
 Show up at my door, Jesus, and that will be a miracle I can believe in.
 Better yet, if you can help the Cincinnati Bengals win the Super Bowl, that would be awesome!

 If you can’t help my football team win a few games, Jesus, what good are you?
 It’s not like I am asking you to feed the hungry, heal the sick, or put an end to violence and war.
-That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-four years, it is this: you don’t give a shit about what happens on earth.
+That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-five years, it is this: you don’t give a shit about what happens on earth.
 We, humans, are on our own, and that’s fine with me.

 A Sinner Saved by Reason,